vector-of-bool/vector-of-bool.github.io/_drafts/modules-doa-2.md

 We have module `dog` defined in `meow.cpp`!
 That's crazy, but completely allowed by the IS!
-The TR can't declare the code itself broken, but can declare that the relationship between the filename and the module to be ill-formed.
+The TR can't declare the code itself broken, but can request that implementations and tools not support such use cases.

 # Why Worry?